milladgit/phoenix/README.md

 ## Output format
-The output of Pheonix is saved in "sample.csv" file (unless the user changes it in the header file.)
+The output of Pheonix is saved as "sample.csv" file (unless the user changes it in the header file.)

 Here is an example of it when using PHOENIX_POWER_NVML_API.
 Each line is a collected sample at different times.